 Save cash with a completely FREE night out, whether just as a way to cure boredom or if you're looking for super cheap date ideas.

-Just, you know, don't tell the person you're taking.
+Maybe just don't tell the person you're taking.

 Cheap or Free Cinema deals